 The consensus of all “diplomats” was reflected through the Chairpersons’ resolutions, with solutions such as calling upon developed nations to support developing ones with medical supplies and test kits, removing certain trade barriers, encouraging successful countries in the fight against Covid-19 to share their manpower and technology, etc.

-VINMUN 2020 concluded with the happiness, agreement and solidarity of the delegates and Chairpersons.
+VINMUN 2020 concluded with optimism agreement and solidarity among the delegates and Chairpersons.

 Nguyen Tue Minh (11th grader), President of VINMUN 2020 Organizing Committee, shared: “Through VINMUN, Vinsers could speak up about socio-economic and political issues from the standpoint of the countries they were representing, besides sharpening their global thinking as well as research and debating skills.
 This is a great academic model which helps them apply their acquired knowledge from Global Perspectives”.